soderalohastrom/puppeteer-endpoint/make_pdf_from_slides_howto.md

 The most important part of the API is the `urls` array.
 These URLs must:

 1. Be accessible from the server where the Puppeteer service is running
-2. Render each slide in isolation with the correct dimensions (768×1024 pixels)
+2. Render each slide in isolation with the dimensions matching your API request
 3. Be fully rendered with all assets (images, fonts, etc.) loaded

 For your integration, you'll likely want to create a special "render mode" for your slides that: